mesosphere-backup/cassandra-mesos-deprecated/docs/configuration-and-states.markdown

 ------------

 **DISCLAIMER**
-_You are looking at a very early version of Cassandra-on-Meos framework.
-Things mentioned in this document, behavior implemented in the code and anything else may change without notice and/or break older installations._
+_This is a very early version of Cassandra-on-Mesos framework.
+This document, code behavior, and anything else may change without notice and/or break older installations._

 ------------